 Introduces a novel way to think about economics, health, education, governments, business, and day-to-day life.
 A dense, but incredibly rewarding read.

 Antifragile is a step above resilient – resilient things are unharmed by stress, but antifragile things improve under stress, and are harmed by a lack of stressors.

 Several systems, including the human body, actually benefit from external stress (up to a point).

 In systems with a hierarchy/fractal structure, fragility of the units leads to antifragility of the system.

 Read it if:

-You’re yearning for a fresh idea that will change the way you look at most things, including yourself.
+You enjoy fresh ideas that change the way you look at things.

 You like to read about ideas applied to many different contexts and situations.

 You’re happy to constantly look up words while reading.